townsville/book-1/townsville.md

 And at that moment, the ShelvPlat dropped into the bright abyss like a bolt of lightning.

+---

-Chapter 4
+# Chapter 4

-Intrapolation
+## Intrapolation

-After I tweened from an Z-Self, I sidestepped to the city of Plongin.
-There I intrapolated with another Z-Self who had spoken to the Mayor of Plongin and convinced the Mayor (with a few of our inventions) to give him access to the Restricted Access ii-ai-gent in the Plongin Library.
+*After I tweened from an Z-Self, I sidestepped to the city of Plongin.There I intrapolated with another Z-Self who had spoken to the Mayor of Plongin and convinced the Mayor (with a few of our inventions) to give him access to the Restricted Access ii-ai-gent in the Plongin Library.
 I went to the Library and then spoke with a gent who understood what I was looking for.
 He directed me to the City Library of Hobborton with the instructions to say "Hoo Hee Ha Ha" to a gent there.
 At the library of Hobborton I said "Hoo Hee Ha Ha" to the proper gent and I retrieved a Book of Books from a ShelvPlat that arrived.
-I went to a ReadRoom and flipped through the Book of Books and came across the most interesting...
+I went to a ReadRoom and flipped through the Book of Books and came across the most interesting...*

 Liperton's eyes were watering but he couldn't wipe them because his arms and legs were intertwined with the railings of one of the shelveries.
 If he let go, he would be flung out of the open ceiling of the ShelvPlat that was falling at an incalculable speed (incalculable because he couldn't reach for his flasque of calculorade).
 The incredible gust of wind that blew through the cogs of the ShelvPlat, though, was drying his eyes well enough.
 Z-Liperton was arm-and-leg-locked to some railings a few feet away from him and his long grey hair and beard, along with his clothes, blew wildly about him.